fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## General suggestions
 - Regular bullet points listed under each day is what you need to READ FOR THAT DAY.
 - Readings are listed in a particular order that I think works best.
-- All readings that aren't directly linked to are in [our Zotero Library](https://www.zotero.org/groups/2499167/american-food-unm/library).
+- All readings that aren't hyperlinks are in [our Zotero Library](https://www.zotero.org/groups/2499167/american-food-unm/library).
 See the syllabus home page for instructions on gaining access.
 - All posted assignments are technically due on the day they are listed so that we all stay on schedule, but they can be submitted up to 9am on the following day.
 Be sure you are familiar with policies in the "Submitting Work" section on the syllabus home page.